 How to tell if my child is being cyberbullied?

 Cyberbullying is a serious matter.
 It might affect your child’s overall personality and performances.
 In this case, you must solve this problem immediately to save your kid’s mental, emotional, social, and physical well-being.

 First, you must observe if your child is suffering from cyberbullying.
 To allow you to verify it immediately, here are some of the usual indicators of a victim of cyberbullying.

 #1 Emotional discomfort during and after using gadgets and internet

 Whose kid doesn't want to use their gadgets, browse social media, and play games?
 None, unless there is something that bothers them.

 If your child is suddenly not enjoying their gadgets, it might be due to an inappropriate situation they face on their devices.
 So, if you notice that your child becomes upset whilst they are using their mobile devices, then it might be an indication of cyberbullying.
 Moreover, if they just stopped using any gadget, computer or phone, it could be because of someone threatening them online.

-Even though your child needs to use their laptops for online learning and they still don’t want to use it, then you should start finding the roots of their manner.
+Even though your child needs to use their laptops for online learning and they still don’t want to use it, then you should start finding the root of their behaviour.
 This kind of fear and emotional distress of using mobile devices could be due to the cyberbully attacks.